mejkej/P2MANvsMACHINE/README.md

 starts of with an Array from the const variable PossiblePicks.
 Array containing rock, paper & scisssors ofc. using a forEach loop and an arrow function possiblePicks turns in to possiblePick that has an eventlistener listening for a click. the let variable playerPick gets assigned the e.targets.(ID) the id could be rock paper or scissors. playerHand.src gets assigned 'assets/images/' + playerPick + '.png'.
-(The path to the clicked image) the loop then continues with:
-  Setting the string of the guiding start message (rpsMsg) to be empty. getCompPick();
+(The path to the clicked image). rpsMsg.innerHTML = ''; (Setting the string of the guiding start message to be empty) The loop then continues with: getCompPick();
   declareWinner();
   scoreCount();